OSGConnect/OUTDATED-tutorial-fsurf/README.md

      $ fsurf  --submit --subject test --dir $PWD

 In the MRI file `test_defaced.mgz` the prefix `test` is the name of the subject which could be a number or name while the format is `mgz` file format.
+We need to supply the image that are deidentified and defaced.
+The file `test_defaced.mgz` is already deidentified and defaced, so `y` to the following questions.

+     Has the MRI data been deidentified (This is required) [y/n]? y
+     Has the MRI data been defaced (This is recommended) [y/n]? y

+After typing `y` to the above two questions, `fsurf` creates and submits the workflow

+     Creating and submitting workflow
+     Workflow submitted with an id of 20160119T100055-0600

+The id of your workflow is `20160119T100055-0600`.
+The id is useful for checking, removing and checking the output of the workflow.

 ### List Workflows

 Run the command below to get a list of ids for your workflows that  are running or have already  completed:

      $ fsurf --list
      Current workflows
-      Subject	Workflow         	Submit time      	Cores Used  	Status test    	20160104T112401-0600    11:24 01-04-2016 	2           	Running
+     Subject    Workflow             Submit time          Cores Used      Status
+     test       20160119T100055-0600 10:00 01-19-2016     2               Running

 ### Get output from a completed workflow

 Run the command below to get the output from a workflow that’s completed:

-     $ fsurf --output --id WORKFLOW
+     $ fsurf --output --id 20160119T100055-0600

 Depending on the computer resources available this will typically require several hours to complete.
-The output will be saved as an archive in the current working directory: WORKFLOW.tar.bz2 .
+The output will be saved as an archive in the current working directory: 20160119T100055-0600.tar.bz2 .
 You can extract all the files in the archive using:

-    $ tar -jxvf WORKFLOW.tar.bz2
+    $ tar -jxvf 20160119T100055-0600.tar.bz2

+ Similarly, you get the output of a completed  workflow with id `WorkflowID`

-    $ fsurf --output --id 20160104T112401-0600
+     $ fsurf --output -id WorkflowID
-    $ tar -jxvf 20160104T112401-0600.tar.bz2
+     $ tar -jxvf WorkflowID.tar.bz2

 ### Remove a running or completed workflow

 Run on the command line to remove an existing workflow:

-    $ fsurf --remove --id WORKFLOW
+    $ fsurf --remove --id WorkflowID

-    $ fsurf --remove --id 20160104T112401-0600
+    $ fsurf --remove --id 20160119T100055-0600
-    Workflow 20160104T112401-0600 removed successfully
+    Workflow 20160119T100055-0600 removed successfully
     Waiting for running jobs to be removed...
     Jobs removed, removing workflow directory